 Statue of Liberty which stands in Upper New York Bay symbolizes hope and freedom.
 Made of copper, the colossal statue lights up the night and has been a New York City (and American) classic landmark since 1886.
 Visitors can get to this famous statue by ferry and it is the perfect spot to snap a few photos while on your vacation.

-FAQs About Renting an RV in New York
+On hiring an RV in New York City